-Furthermore, Demos stresses that "decolonizing nature entails transcending humancentred exceptionalism, no longer placing ourselves at the centre of the universe and viewing nature as a source of endless bounty."209 He notes how current intellectual efforts and various approaches to posthumanism and new materialism represent "a paradigm shift in the humanities, constitutionally preoccupied... with the human."210 He maintains that "art figures as a central platform... linking with further philosophical inquiry and conceptual experimentation... exploring, for instance... what 'zoe-egalitarianism' would mean."211 For Demos, however, "it is necessary to bring these formations into relation with key accounts of political and social ecology... if they are to gain critical use value."212 He wants to focus on "what Madhav Gadgil and Ramachandra Guha call 'the environmentalism of the poor'... [in order to] avoid continuing the Global North's 202.
-Ibid.
+Furthermore, Demos stresses that "decolonizing nature entails transcending human-centred exceptionalism, no longer placing ourselves at the centre of the universe and viewing nature as a source of endless bounty."
+He notes how current intellectual efforts and various approaches to posthumanism and new materialism represent "a paradigm shift in the humanities, constitutionally preoccupied... with the human."
+He maintains that "art figures as a central platform... linking with further philosophical inquiry and conceptual experimentation... exploring, for instance... what 'zoe-egalitarianism' would mean."
+For Demos, however, "it is necessary to bring these formations into relation with key accounts of political and social ecology... if they are to gain critical use value."
+He wants to focus on "what Madhav Gadgil and Ramachandra Guha call 'the environmentalism of the poor'... [in order to] avoid continuing the Global North's legacy of provincialism, prejudice, and privilege regarding ecology" which they call "an 'environmentalism of affluence'."
+For Demos, this includes acknowledging the views of indigenous traditions as forerunners.
+"Post-anthropocentric philosophy is not a recent discovery, but rather connects - whether intentionally or not - to long-standing Indigenous views of nature as a pluriverse of agents," he adds.
+214

-210. lbid.
+208. lbid.